Incarceration to College

 one-on-one support for high school graduates.
 ITC works in partnership with SF City Colleges

-New Directions and the San Francisco Office of Education to support previously incarcerated
+New Directions and the San Francisco Office of Education to support previously incarcerated students.

 12 Week ITC Curriculums